forcedotcom/cli/releasenotes/README.md

 ------------

+* CHANGE: If you specify the `--json` flag for an interactive Agentforce DX command, but you don't also specify values for all the required flags, then the command now correctly stops executing and displays an error.
+By "interactive", we mean commands that prompt you for values if you don't provide one for a required flag.

+   For example, the `--name` flag is required for `agent generate authoring-bundle`.
+If you don't provide it (and also don't provide `--json`), then the command prompts you for a name for the new authoring bundle.
+However, if you specify `--json` but not `--name`, then the command fails with an error. (plugin-agent PR [#336](https://github.com/salesforcecli/plugin-agent/pull/336))

 * FIX: Salesforce CLI is now better able to recognize the shell that it's being run from. (oclif GitHub Issue [#1538](https://github.com/oclif/core/issues/1538), oclif core PR [#1548](https://github.com/oclif/core/pull/1548))

 ## 2.125.1 (March 4, 2026) [stable]